amybuck/opx-onie-installer/README.md

-# OPX Onie Installer
+# opx-onie-installer

-This repository holds the utilities and data files describing how to build an ONIE installation image for OPX.
+This repository contains the utilities and data files describing how to build an ONIE installation image for OpenSwitch OPX Base.

 Images are built using `opx_rel_pkgasm.py` in the [`opx-build`](http://git.openswitch.net/cgit/opx/opx-build/) repository.
-See the [installation section](https://github.com/open-switch/opx-build#installation) in `opx-build` for more information.
+See  [installation section](https://github.com/open-switch/opx-build#installation) in `opx-build` for more information.

 ## Directories and files